DVD Movie Guide @ dvdmg.com Awards & Recommendations at Amazon.com.

 An unusual component arrives with If You Love To Catch a Thief, You’ll Love This, an “interactive travelogue”.
 After a 55-second introduction, we can learn a little more about the locations featured in the film.
 We see shots from the film and then get basic details about the French areas.
 It’s a neat little take on the locations.

 The duo of Cary Grant and Grace Kelly are as gorgeous as the backdrop of the French Riviera and while To Catch A Thief doesn’t rate as one of Hitchcock’s best efforts, it was an enjoyable romp nonetheless.
-The Blu-ray delivers excellent visuals and a nice collection of bonus materials but audio seems average.
-That’s a minor complaint, though, as this remains a pretty terrific Blu-ray.
+The Blu-ray delivers fairly good visuals and a nice collection of bonus materials but audio seems average.
+Expect a fun tale here.

 .